 Presented by: Linda Schumacher Audience: FCC & GCC Credits: .5 CEU, 5 EEC training hours QRIS Alignment: Curriculum and Learning Core Competency: 2.
 Guiding & Interacting with Children and Youth Category of Study: 4.
-Child and Classroom Management 8.
+Child and Classroom Management THIS TRAINING IS FULL 8.
 STEM is Child's Play: Incorporating STEM Concepts in Your Program

 Children are natural scientists, mathematicians and engineers.
 Together we will do activities that explore the concepts behind making things fizz, building bridges that won't fall down, and making exciting designs in art.
 Your questions about the scientific method, chemistry, physics, geometry, and the engineering design process will be answered.
 You will practice guiding learning through play by asking science questions, infusing STEM vocabulary into conversations with the children, into making dances, telling stories, and making art.